mrRobot62/Arduino-logging-library/README.md

 * %D,%F display as double value
 ```

- Newlines can be added using the CR keyword or by using the ...ln version of each of the log functions.
+ Newlines can be added using the CR keyword or by using the `...ln` version of each of the log functions.
+The difference when using the `...ln` is that the newline is placed after suffix, and only a single newline can be added.

 ### Storing messages in Flash memory

 Flash strings log variables can be stored and reused at several places to reduce final hex size.